cantfalloff/lawd/README.md

-# thatrack ⌛️
+# lawd ⌛️

-thatrack is an application for tracking study and work time
+lawd is an application for tracking study and work time
 * api
 * telegram bot
 * database